1.

 2.

-Heat the cream with the whole cane sugar and the spice mix in a saucepan until the sugar has completely dissolved and the cream begins to simmer.
+Heat the cream with the raw cane sugar and the spice mix in a pot until the sugar has completely dissolved and the cream begins to simmer.
 Immediately pour the hot cream over the chopped chocolate, then stir until the chocolate is completely melted and a homogeneous mixture forms.
 Chill this ganache in the refrigerator — for 2 hours or overnight — so it firms up.

 3.

 About 30 minutes before further processing, remove the ganache from the refrigerator.
 Pour the cocoa powder for rolling into a shallow dish.
-Using a teaspoon, scoop small portions of the chocolate ganache (approx. 10 g), shape them and roll in the cocoa powder.
-They don't need to be perfect spheres — Belgian truffles at the chocolatier are imperfect too.
+Using a teaspoon, take small portions (approx. 10 g) from the chocolate ganache, shape them and roll them in the cocoa powder.
+They do not need to be perfect spheres — after all, the Belgian truffles at the chocolatier are imperfect too.

 4.

-Store the truffles in the refrigerator until consumption or gifting.
+Store the truffles in the refrigerator until eating or gifting.